hiltonm/world-tables/README.md

 cargo make server
 ```

-Please note that this will not only build the components, but it should also
+Please note that running the server will also run the GUI application if
-run the server with the GUI application if successful.
-The first time you run
+successful.
+The first time you run the server, the SQLite database will be
-the server, the SQLite database will be created in a user directory, which may
+created in a user directory using the data app, which may take some time to
-take some time to finish.
+finish.

 ## Resources